jelmerwolterink/ISMRMTutorial/README.md

 The notebook assumes that you have a Python distribution (such as [Anaconda](https://www.anaconda.com/products/individual)) and [JupyterLab](https://jupyter.org/) installed.
 Moreover, it requires [PyTorch](https://pytorch.org/) to be installed.

+Please use the GitHub Discussions feature (check out the menu bar above) to share your thoughts.

 <img src="CineMR.png" alt="Cine MR image" width="1000">